 We need to take the focus off of having intercourse and an orgasm and put the value on giving each other pleasure.
 Pleasure is underrated.
 Pleasure for your body and giving your spouse pleasure is worthy of our time and effort.
 God wants you to have the feel-good hormones released in your body to make marriage easier.
 It’s like a free mini-vacation—why wouldn’t you go?

-So, what if my spouse doesn’t like making love?
+What if my spouse doesn’t like making love?
 Great question.
 There is a reason someone doesn’t like sex.
 Instead of personalizing it and making it about yourself, why not explore with your spouse what they don’t like.
-Be empathic, listen, ask good questions.
+Be empathetic, listen, ask good questions.
 Maybe she or he feels pressured.
 Maybe she feels misunderstood or taken for granted.
-Maybe he feels like he is supposed to be a sexual machine.
+Or maybe he feels like he is supposed to be a sexual machine.